morristech/developer.sketchapp.com/pages/index.md

 - [content generation](https://github.com/timuric/Content-generator-sketch-plugin)
 - [perspective transformations](https://github.com/jamztang/MagicMirror)

-The easiest way to see Sketch plugins in action is via the [Plugin Marketplace](https://sketchapp.com/extensions/plugins/).
+The easiest way to see Sketch plugins in action is via the [Plugin Directory](https://sketchapp.com/extensions/plugins/).
 You can browse for useful plugins, install them to try them out and get an idea how you might extend Sketch for your own design scenarios.

 ### Writing an Extension

-We created a small toolchain which makes it very easy to create a new plugin.
-It is great for starting out and you can also find existing plugin [examples](/examples/).
+We created a small tool-chain which makes it very easy to create a new plugin.
+It is great for [starting out](/guides/first-plugin) and you can also find existing plugin [examples](/examples/).

-Extensions can be written in either TypeScript or JavaScript.
-VS Code offers a first class extension development experience where you can develop, build, run, test and debug all from within VS Code itself.
+Extensions can be written in JavaScript.
+Sketch offers a small .

 <!--